Pranit1804/chatify/README.md

 ```sh
 fvm flutter packages pub run build_runner build --delete-conflicting-outputs
 ```
-Note: `--delete-conflicting-outputs` is optional to override the conflicts in the graph.# chatify
+Note: `--delete-conflicting-outputs` is optional to override the conflicts in the graph.#